Review of searches for vector-like quarks, vector-like leptons, and heavy neutral leptons in proton-proton collisions at $\sqrt{s}$ = 13 TeV at the CMS experiment: Theoretical motivation for vector-like leptons

 \subsection{Minimal models with VLLs}

 In minimal extensions of the SM with VLLs, the newly introduced states are assumed to mix through Yukawa interactions with the leptons of the SM and decay into SM boson-lepton pairs~\cite{delAguila:1982fs,Fishbane:1985gu,Fishbane:1987tx,Montvay:1988av,Fujikawa:1994we,Kumar:2015tna,Bhattiprolu:2019vdu}.
+Electroweak precision data allows the mixing angle between VLLs and SM leptons to be ${\lesssim}10^{-2}$, permitting prompt decays for mass values in the neighborhood of the EW scale~\cite{Dermisek:2014cia,Dermisek:2014qca}.
 In the doublet model, these decay modes are $\VLLE\to\PZ\Pell$ and $\PH\Pell$, and $\VLLN\to\PW\Pell$, with the branching fractions of \VLLE dependent on the mass \mVLLE.
 Similarly, \VLLE in the singlet model may decay to $\PZ\Pell$, $\PH\Pell$, and $\PW\PGn$, with the branching fractions also governed by \mVLLE.

 {\tolerance=800 An example of a complete decay chain for the associated production in the doublet scenario is $\VLLN\VLLEbar\to\PWp\Pellm\PH\Pellp\to\Pellp\PGn\Pellm\bbbar\Pellp$ and for the pair production in the singlet scenario would be $\VLLE\VLLEbar\to\PWm\PGn\PZ\Pellp\to\PQqpr\PAQq\PGn\Pellp\Pellm\Pellp$.
 Figure~\ref{fig:VLLFeynman} illustrates these two decay chains, which exemplify the production and decay of VLL pairs that result in multilepton final states. }